shuailiu1990/shuailiu1990.github.io/_teaching/general-physics.md

 location: "Zhaoqing, China"
 ---

-This course is designed for undergraduate students who are not specializing in physics.
+This course is designed for undergraduate students who are not studying physics.
 There are two parts, i.e., General Physics I and general Physics II.

 General Physics II